thinkryan/dev-productivity/lessons/dotfile-management.md

 1. We want to configure the programs we love with our personal touch.
 2. We want to be able to keep track and commit our changes over time.
+3. I would prefer it to be any os compatible

 <br />
 <br />